📖 Table of Contents

 <a href="https://example.com" target="_blank">Visit Example</a>

-Formatting Text in HTML
+5. Formatting Text

-Adding Links and Images
+6. Adding Links & Images

 <a href="https://google.com">Visit Google</a>